 The Constitution Act 1889 creates the Consolidated Account.
-Under section 64 of the Constitution Act 1889, all moneys due to the State from taxes, charges, imposts, etc. that are not hypothecated by separate legislation must be credited to the Consolidated Account and can only be expended if authorised by an Appropriation Act.
+Under section 64 of the Constitution Act 1889, all moneys due to the State from taxes, charges, imposts, and other sources, and that are not hypothecated by separate legislation must be credited to the Consolidated Account and can only be expended if authorised by an Appropriation Act.
 The legislation does not impose any restrictions on the purposes for which the Consolidated Account may be appropriated.
-See also Public Bank Account below.
+See also Public Bank Account below